steph-koopmanschap/notes/python-data-science-cheatsheet.md

 Create a covariance matrix between 2 variables. <br/>
 A covariance of 0 indicates no relationship between the variables. <br/>
+Note that Covariance and correlation measure the strength of linear associations, but not other types of relationships. <br/>
+Covariance measures the strength of a linear relationship between quantitative variables. <br/>
 `cov_mat = np.cov(df.column_one, df.column_two)`

 Calculate the correlation between 2 variables. <br/>